nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.jsf.tmp.dir`

-**Since Nuxeo 6.0**

-Since Nuxeo 6.0\.
 Faces Servlet multi-part config: an absolute path to a directory on the file system.
 The location attribute does  **not** support a path relative to the application context.
 This location is used to store files temporarily while the parts are processed or when the size of the file exceeds the specified `fileSizeThreshold` setting.
 The default location is "".

 **Default Value**